 - Our procurement framework and management of contractors procedures were reviewed by Magenta’s internal audit in September 2021.
 No negative findings or additional recommendations were identified in respect of Magenta’s modern slavery and human trafficking processes.

 - Our internal audit team reviewed our regulatory compliance framework in February 2022.
 There were no significant findings relevant to Modern Slavery and Human Trafficking.

 During the next financial year, we will:

-- Policies coming up for renewal / new policies will be reviewed to ensure they reflect our commitment to the Modern Slaver Act 2015
+- Review policies coming up for renewal to ensure they reflect our commitment to the Modern Slavery Act 2015.

-- The Board / Senior Managers will continue to take responsibility for implementation of this Statement and its objectives and ensure there are adequate resources to ensure slavery / human trafficking is not taking place within the organisation or its supply chains
+- Ensure the Magenta Board and Senior Managers continue to take responsibility for implementation of this Statement and its objectives and ensure there are adequate resources to ensure modern slavery and human trafficking is not taking place within the organisation or its supply chains.

-- We will continue to work with colleagues, suppliers and partners to ensure we maintain risk mitigations currently in place
+- We will continue to work with colleagues, suppliers and partners to ensure we maintain appropriate risk mitigations.

-It was approved by the Board on 25 May 2021
+It was approved by the Magenta Living Board on 09 June 2022.